OfficeDev/office-js-docs-pr/docs/excel/performance.md

 # Performance optimization using the Excel JavaScript API

-Creating apps using the Excel JavaScript API, there are multiple ways that you can perform common tasks.
+There are multiple ways that you can perform common tasks with the Excel JavaScript API.
 You'll find significant performance differences between various approaches.
 This article provides guidance and code samples to show you how to perform common tasks efficiently using Excel JavaScript API.

 ## Minimize the number of sync() calls